JemiBrown/CodeDiary/README.md

  # CodeDiary
 Adventures in Coding

+12.12.21 - Can't start DFT waiting on paper work.
+Did a Techlahoma talk for a twitch stream.

 11.24.21 - Internship Meeting with Deep Fork.
 Plan to start 12/6.

 10.26.21- UX/UI design on Moqups